rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 You will be like one who lies down in the midst of the sea, like one who lies on the top of a mast. ^2334

-They struck me, you will say, but I was not hurt; they beat me, but I did not feel it.
+"They struck me," you will say, "but I was not hurt; they beat me, but I did not feel it.
 When shall I awake?
-I must have another drink. ^2335
+I must have another drink." ^2335

 Be not envious of evil men, nor desire to be with them, ^2401